autowarefoundation/autoware.universe/planning/planning_validator/README.md

 #### Thresholds

-The input trajectory is detected as invalid if the index exceeds the following threholds.
+The input trajectory is detected as invalid if the index exceeds the following thresholds.

 | Name                              | Type   | Description                                                                                                   | Default value |
 | :-------------------------------- | :----- | :------------------------------------------------------------------------------------------------------------ | :------------ |